 The ceilidh house is the beating heart of Scottish culture in the hills and harbours of northern and eastern Nova Scotia.
 Bagpipes, kilts, oatmeal porridge and whisky, or the water of life as some believed it, are all captivating glimpses of the pioneering Scots’ story but it is the often humble ceilidh houses that fostered the oral tradition, allowing a vibrant culture to endure in story and song for almost 250 years.
-This year’s Ships of 1801 production, Keppoch the Last Wake, focuses on one such ceilidh house.
+The 2018 Ships of 1801, Keppoch Concert , focuses on a wedding.

-High on the mountain, neighbours are gathered for the 50th anniversary of the MacLeans – Joe, who clings stubbornly to the Gaelic, and his razor-tongued wife, Maggie.
-The burdens of hard toil and family struggles slip away as three generations come together for an evening, trading stories, songs, wit, humour and the occasional burst of sarcasm.
+High on the mountain, neighbours are gathered for a wedding.
+The girls from Boston have come home.
+One with her Irish beau!
+Joe, who clings stubbornly to the Gaelic, and his razor-tongued wife, Maggie are back.
+The burdens of hard toil and family struggles slip there bounds as a wedding brings the family together for an evening of stories, songs, wit, humour and the occasional burst of sarcasm.

-Many of the Ships of 1801’s original performers are returning to the stage and we also welcome a few new additions for this two- hour show, to be presented at the Schwartz auditorium on STFX campus, July 6th, 8th, and 9th.
+Many of the Ships of 1801’s original performers are returning to the stage and we also welcome a few new additions for this two- hour show, to be presented at the Schwartz auditorium on ST. FX campus, July 4th, 5th, and 8th.
 Doors open at 7 pm with show time at 7:30 pm.
 Admission is $25 adults and $10 youths under 10.
 Parking is available on campus and in St. Ninian’s parking lot.

 Please note: There will be no Saturday evening concert in 2018.